Ask any cricketer and they’ll tell you that getting out in the 90s is unbearably frustrating.

 A high-profile move to Real Madrid in 2006 put an end to his reign of terror, much to the relief of Prem defenders across the land.

 If only he had been fed four more times.

 The powerful Nigerian remains one of the Premier League’s most likeable cult heroes to this day.

 Often a figure of ridicule it’s easy to forget that the Togolese target man was a frequent scorer in his Arsenal days.

 His records at Man City and Spurs aren’t to be sniffed at it either.

-It seemed certain he would notch up his 100th Premier League goal in Crystal Palace colours last year but things didn’t work out and he his contract was allowed to expire in June.
+It seemed certain he would notch up his 100th Premier League goal during a short spell with Crystal Palace in 2015/16, but things didn’t work out and his contract was allowed to expire.